 It doesn't look like anything sticky or syrupy, but I promise you it is.

 Get your rosemary and cranberries all ready.
 Have a bowl of your simple syrup and then a plate of sugar.
-Then another clean plate (which is not pictured).
+Then another clean plate.
 Have you ever breaded chicken before?
 We are basically doing those exact steps.
 Not using egg and flour but using simple syrup and sugar.
 Dip your cranberries and rosemary, one at a time, into the simple syrup then roll it in the sugar.
 Place it on a clean plate to dry and harden.

 To make this dish even better... add some ice cream or whipped cream.
 The pies are a perfect combination of tartness and freshness but you do need something sweet alongside.
 And who doesn't love pie with a side of ice cream?!?